 Since there are no detailed studies of wild cats' feeding habits there's no way to tell what else may be missing in an artificial "prey-model" diet.

-That cats aren't able to digest plant matter, particularly carbohydrates.
+2. -- That cats can't digest plant matter, particularly carbohydrates.

 Cats, like all mammals, retain genes from common herbivorus ancestors enabling them to digest a variety of food sources, including plants.
 While these genes have been de-emphasized in carnivores they haven't been lost... all of the species who became truly "hypercarnivorus" are now extinct, in large part because they over-adapted to meat.